zhengqigao/spode/README.md

 from spode.core import Circuit import numpy as np

-# generator instance for a 2 by2 square mesh
+# generator instance for a 2 by 2 square mesh
 # initialize all TBUs in the circuit

 generator = Generator('square_1', size = [2, 2])